 Become an Ambassador and Give Our Veterans the Support They Deserve

-Our Ambassadors come from all walks of life and have many experiences to share.
+Our Ambassadors come from all walks of life and have many experiences to share as they support our Veterans.
 Some are former military leaders.
 Some are top-level business entrepreneurs.
 Some are highly respected CEOs of corporations.
 Some are doctors.
 Some are attorneys.
 Some have made a career in sales or merchandising or marketing.
-But we find they all have two things in common: (1) They have been successful in what they do, and (2) they appreciate the tremendous sacrifice our men and women in uniform have made.
+But we find they all have two things in common: (1) They have been successful in what they do, and (2) they appreciate the tremendous sacrifice our men and women in uniform have made and want to support our veterans.

 Our Ambassadors support our Veterans in many ways, including the financial sponsorship that allows these Veterans to travel on our golf trips to Ireland and Scotland.
 Ambassadors can also travel and play along side the Veterans on these trips.
 They serve as mentors to the Veterans, giving professional and personal advice along the way.
 But generally our Ambassadors learn as much as they teach.
 Playing golf and spending a week with combat-injured Veterans who are using golf as part of their recovery is an eye-opening experience and tremendously inspiring.
 The resulting bonds and friendships can be everlasting—and rewarding for everyone.